 Should You Buy A Flood-Damaged Car?

 Aesthetically, flood-damaged cars can be cleaned and restored to a very high standard, in many cases the car can be left looking almost new.
-However this isn’t to say that all is well when it comes to the core mechanics of the car; there is often risk involved with purchasing a car that has had prior flood damage.
+However this isn't to say that all is well when it comes to the core mechanics of the car; there is often risk involved with purchasing and selling a car that has had prior flood damage.

 Here are a few important things to keep in mind when considering buying a car with a watery past!